spicy-oil/tag-dqn/README.md

 ```
 and/or change `ep_length`, `episodes`, and `tr_start_ep` to small numbers in `config.yaml` to check if TAG-DQN runs.

-We advise against taking TAG-DQN outputs with certainty.
+We advise against assuming TAG-DQN outputs being correct.
 Firstly, some of the levels determined will be wrong.
 But more importantly, validation by spectrum inspections and semi-empirical caluclation improvements should be vital procedures in acceptable term analysis (these are neither part of the MDP nor RL).

 ---